lijunsong/udacity-vehicle-detection-and-tracking/writeup_report.md

 ![vehicle and non-vehicle][image1]

-The training is done in `Model` class where HOG feature extraction is done in `preprocess` method. `preprocess` is called from `train` method to extract features from a training image.
+The training is done in `Model` class.
+HOG feature extraction is done in `preprocess` method. `preprocess` is called from `train` method to extract features from a training image.
 The actual extraction is done using `skimage.feature.hog`, which takes an image with various parameters and returns the HOG feature vector of the image.

 #### 2. Explain how you settled on your final choice of HOG parameters.

-To find which color space to apply HOG, I have the `hog` function to return a featured image to feel how recognizable the feature is.
+To find which color space to apply HOG, I use `get_hog_features` function to return an image equivalent to extracted features, and eyeball how recognizable the image is.
 Take the following images as example, where we can see that HSV color space has richer HOG features compared with RGB.

 ![color space explore][image2]